 I personally welcome you to our firm and I invite you to browse our site.

-As I enter my 20th year of service, I am most proud of the team I have assembled.
+Over my 20+ years of practice, I am most proud of the team I have assembled.
 We have knowledgeable, energetic, and experienced lawyers and staff who want nothing more than to achieve results for our clients.

 Our mission is to resolve disputes where possible and, if necessary, to advocate effectively on behalf of our clients through formal proceedings (litigation).
 This is who we are and it is at the very heart of what we do.